StanfordSpezi/SpeziBluetooth/Sources/SpeziBluetooth/SpeziBluetooth.docc/SpeziBluetooth.md

 }
 ```

+> Tip: Use ``ConnectedDevices`` to retrieve the full list of connected devices from the SwiftUI environment.

 #### Retrieving Devices

 The previous section explained how to discover nearby devices and retrieve the currently connected one from the environment.